 Now you’ll want to cut out the petals and the circle in the middle.

 Now slide the petals around your egg positioning them right beneath where the 2 pieces come together.
 Put a bead of hot glue where they meet to keep them securely in place.

 Now cut out a leaf shape or two from your green foam and attach it to your dowel rods.
 It works best to put a spot of hot glue toward the bottom then kind of pinch and hold it on while the glue cools.
 You can put on as many or as few leaves as you’d like!

 Now put a spot of hot glue on the bottom of your egg and stick the stem on holding it in place until the glue cools.

 Super cute right?
 You can mix and match any color combinations you like, even paint the stems different colors if you want to get super colorful!
 You can also layer more than one set of petals if you want to add more variety and color!

 You can pop the eggs open and fill them with all kinds of Easter goodies, “plant” them in the yard for an egg hunt or dress up a basket or gift beautifully!

-Do you have an Easter egg hunt?
+How will you use these Easter egg hunt flowers?
+In an Easter egg hunt, in a basket?
 What is your favorite egg filler?